Hritaban02/rrt_star_connect/README.md

 # RRT*-Connect

-## for Single Query Path Planning and Obstacle Avoidance in Autonomous Vehicles
+## For Single Query Path Planning and Obstacle Avoidance in Autonomous Vehicles

 - The problem of finding a path efficiently to a goal while avoiding obstacles can be mapped to a <b>Search Problem</b> in Artificial Intelligence as we have to search for a path from a source to a destination.
 - Our search space is the satellite-view image which is essentially a 2-D grid.
 The grid cells which are a part of any obstacle are blocked and we have to look for a path from the source to the destination through the unblocked cells.